Thinkific Pricing: Is it Worth It?

-In my opinion, moving from Basic to Pro is what gives you the platform you need to be a serious contender in the selling online courses business.
+In my opinion, moving from Start to Grow is what gives you the platform you need to be a serious contender in the selling online courses business.
 Here are some of the most important gains:

 - More powerful course features – Most of these have to do with tracking and measurement (e.g., more sophisticated assessment tools), but you also get the ability to install courses from popular authoring tools like Articulate Storyline and Adobe Captivate.

 - Advanced selling features – A range of capabilities to help you sell, from payment plans, to bundles and memberships, to non-course add-ons like consulting time